THM-Health/BBB-Streaming-Server/README.md

 - Linux server (e.g., Ubuntu)
 - Docker Compose

+#### Resource Requirements
+It is recommended that each worker has sufficient resources to spawn a browser to join the BBB meeting, and to encode and send a livestream video to the RTMP endpoint.

+Recommendations (per livestream)
+- CPUs: 2x
+- Memory: 2 GB
+- Bandwidth: at least 10Mbit/s upstream

+The CPU, memory and bandwidth requirements also depend on the resource consumption of the BBB meeting and are therefore basically independent of streaming.
+With these requirements, it is possible, for example, to play movies in Full HD (approx. 30 FPS) smoothly via the video player in BBB.

 ### Installation

 1. Create a new directory and place the `docker-compose.yml` file in it.